monika-tei/color-picker/README.md

 # color-picker

-# a starter assignment, the color picker reacts to the user input -
-#it displays the selectd color in it's body, converts color values and displays them as HEX, RGB and HSL respectively.
+### the color selector displays the selected color in it's body, converts color values and displays them as HEX, RGB and HSL respectively.